|Plant in your region of the UK

 Only native British broad-leaved trees are planted in the UK, ensuring they are in keeping with the local surroundings.
 These trees will improve our local environment and provide habitats for our local wildlife.

-Following a carbon footprint calculation, this tree planting scheme (which also includes retiring Verified Carbon Standard credits from registered projects) meets the requirements under the Quality Assurance Scheme (QAS) for Carbon Offsetting.
+Following a QAS approved carbon footprint calculation, this tree planting package (which also includes retiring Verified Carbon Standard (VCS) credits from registered projects) meets the requirements under the Quality Assurance Standard (QAS) for Carbon Offsetting.

 As the carbon offsetting is guaranteed by retiring high quality VCS credits, this UK tree planting project will also meet BSi's PAS 2060 guidance on carbon neutrality, therefore assuring your carbon neutral claims.

-Call our Sales Consultants on 0845 5196268 (local rate from UK land line) or +44 (0)1256 345645 (from overseas or mobiles) to find out more about this project or to discuss your carbon offsetting / neutrality requirements.
+Call our Sales Consultants on +44 (0)1256 345645 to find out more about this project or to discuss your carbon offsetting / neutrality requirements.